 As a new school year begins, it is critical that students and parents take time to learn safe traveling tips.
-Below, the committed Knoxville auto accident injury attorneys at Greg Coleman Law review several ways parents and kids can stay safe during this school year.
+Below, the committed Knoxville auto accident attorneys at Greg Coleman Law review several ways parents and kids can stay safe during this school year.

 If your child suffers an injury while commuting to or from school, do not hesitate to reach out to our dedicated legal team for a free, no obligation consultation.
 We will fight to hold the at-fault party accountable for the pain and suffering your child has endured.